More than 60 experts, leading academics and representatives from governing bodies

 - Fulvio Mastrogiovanni, Associate Professor, University of Genoa

-- Eric Medvet, Associate Professor of Information Processing Systems, Department of Engineering and Architecture, University of Trieste
+- Eric Medvet, Associate Professor of Information Processing Systems at the Department of Engineering and Architecture, University of Trieste

 - Federico Meschini, University of Tuscia